FAQ's

 • Comparison of the subject animal(s) to others in the current or past market

-• A Uniform Standards of Professional Appraisal Practice (USPAP) complaint report that is also considered a qualified appraisal by the Internal Revenue Service (IRS)
+• A Uniform Standards of Professional Appraisal Practice (USPAP) compliant report that is also considered a qualified appraisal by the Internal Revenue Service (IRS)

 • Completed and signed IRS Form 8283 (for U.S. donation appraisals)